Accessibility statement for Denbighshire Housing

 - Planned dates for when issues will be fixed

-Some tables in content do not have table row headers when needed.
+Some table content does not have table row headers when needed.
 This fails the WCAG 2.1A1.3.1 success criterion.
-We plan to fix this by September 2020.
+We plan to fix this by January 2023.

 Some documents/drawings, but not exclusive to the below list, will not meet the accessibility standards due to their size, resources and estimated costs to meet the accessibility standards, taking into account the frequency and duration of use on the website.